Zegras gets another lacrosse goal, but Dunn, Tatar lead Kraken past Ducks 3-2 before holiday break – KION546

 Oliver Bjorkstrand also scored and Joey Daccord made 32 saves for the Kraken, who have earned points in six straight games, including three consecutive road games.
 Tatar added an assist in his second multi-point performance in his first four games with the team, and Matty Beniers had two assists.

+“We’ve played very consistently over the last few weeks,” Seattle coach Dave Hakstol said.
+“I think we’ve gone one game in our last eight that we haven’t got points, so our guys are playing hard, regardless of what our lineup may or may not look like.
+Whoever’s available is going out and doing the job, working hard together.
+We’ve put a good string together here now, (and) three days will be valuable rest time.”

-Zegras scored another one of his signature lacrosse-style — or “Michigan” — goals with 5:59 left in the third period of his return from a 20-game injury absence.
+The Kraken hung on even after Zegras scored his third career lacrosse-style — or “Michigan” — goal with 5:59 left in the third period of his return from a 20-game injury absence.
 The Anaheim center skated behind the net and picked up the puck with his stick blade before flinging it over Daccord’s shoulder from the extended goal line.

+“When I went behind the net, it’s something I obviously feel comfortable with doing,” Zegras said.
+“In my opinion, it’s not like a crazy play for me to do.
+When that goalie goes post to post, usually you’ve got a little room upstairs.
+Lucky enough, it went in.”

 Frank Vatrano scored his 15th goal and Lukas Dostal stopped 19 shots for the Ducks, who have lost 15 of 18.
 Anaheim improved greatly on what coach Greg Cronin described as its worst game of the season in Thursday’s shutout loss to Calgary, but still dropped to 0-2-0 to begin an eight-game homestand.